shaadclt/Image-based-Recipe-Retrieval-System/README.md

 ## Web Application

 The Web Application is a Django-based application that utilizes the encodings and scraped data to recognize recipes from user-uploaded images.
-It can also display detailed recipe information, including images, calories, cooking time, ingredients, and directions.
+It can also display detailed recipe information, including calories, cooking time, ingredients, and directions.

 To use the Web Application: